numansenlik/numansenlik/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Numan
 =============================================================================================================================

-Front-End Devoloper
 -------------------

-Since my final year of university, which has been approximately 1.5 years ago, I have been immersed in the world of coding, with a primary focus on JavaScript .
-During this period, I have established a solid foundation in web development and honed my skills in creating dynamic and responsive user interfaces.
+Since my final year of university, which has been approximately 1.5 years ago, I have been immersed in the world of coding, with a primary focus on JavaScript

 * 🌍  I'm based in Bursa / Turkey
 * ✉️  You can contact me at [numansenlik@gmail.com](mailto:numansenlik@gmail.com)